celigo/integrator-api-docs/connector.md

 ```

 #### 4. Update the license created above to change the expires date and also provision the enterprise version of the connector.
-Small note: you do NOT need to provide the email for the user in update requests.
+**Small note**: unlike the API to create new licenses (detailed above), you do NOT need to send "email" to update existing license records.
 ```
 PUT /v1/connectors/54fa0b38a7044f9252000036/licenses/59ef68b384b38c7986d54549 HTTP/1.1
 Host: api.integrator.io